TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ConfigurationFiles/Index.rst

 :file:`ext_localconf.php` is always included in global scope of the script, either frontend or backend.

-Should not be used for
+Should Not Be Used For
 ----------------------

 While you *can* put functions and classes into